Oodgeroo Noonuccal: Writing

 This first book of poetry was extraordinarily successful, selling out in several editions, and setting Oodgeroo well on the way to be Australia's highest-selling poet alongside C. J. Dennis.
 Critics' responses were mixed, with some questioning whether Oodgeroo, as an Aboriginal person, could really have written it herself.
 Others were disturbed by the activism of the poems, and found that they were "propaganda" rather than what they considered to be real poetry.
 Oodgeroo embraced the idea of her poetry as propaganda, and described her own style as "sloganistic, civil-writerish, plain and simple."
 She wanted to convey pride in her Aboriginality to the broadest possible audience, and to popularise equality and Aboriginal rights through her writing.

 Walker was inaugural president of the committee of the Aboriginal Publications Foundation, which published the magazine Identity in the 1970s.

-In 1972 she bought a property on North Stradbroke Island (also known as Minjerribah) which she called Moongalba ("sitting-down place"), and established the Noonuccal-Nughie Education and Cultural Centre.
-And in 1977, a documentary about her, called Shadow Sister, was released.
+In 1972 she bought a property on North Stradbroke Island (also known as Minjerribah), which she called Moongalba ("sitting-down place"), and established the Noonuccal-Nughie Education and Cultural Centre.
+In 1977, a documentary about her, called Shadow Sister, was released.
 It was directed and produced by Frank Heimans and photographed by Geoff Burton.
 It describes her return to Moongalba and her life there.
 In a 1987 interview, she described her education program at Moongalba, saying that over "the last seventeen years I've had 26,500 children on the island.
 White kids as well as black.
 And if there were green ones, I'd like them too ...
 I'm colour blind, you see.
 I teach them about Aboriginal culture.
 I teach them about the balance of nature."
 Oodgeroo was committed to education at all levels, and collaborated with universities in creating programs for teacher education that would lead to better teaching in Australian schools.